willhutchcs/Willblock/README.md

 ```

 This program is designed to capture Firefox.
 If you want to use another broswer/application you can manually change it in the script.
-*If you're using a web browser, you have to disable Hardware Acceleration.*
+*If you're using a web browser to watch the broadcast, you have to disable Hardware Acceleration for the overlay to work.*

 By default, the hotkey to disable the real-time detection is ```esc``` and you can turn it back on with ```q```.